Builder Pattern Tutorial

 define design pattern

-3. In the Define Design Pattern dialog box, specify the pattern name Builder.
-Keep the file name as is.
-Click OK to proceed.
+3. In the Define Design Pattern dialog box, specify the pattern name as Builder.
+Keep the file name as is and click OK to proceed.

 define dp

-In this section, we are going to apply the builder pattern in modeling a report printing system that offers printing PDF, RTF, and HTML report one after the other, with same content in them.
+In this section, we will apply the builder pattern to model a report printing system that can print PDF, RTF, and HTML reports one after another, with the same content in each.

 3. Right-click on the class diagram and select Utilities > Apply Design Pattern... from the popup menu.